SAP-samples/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/searchAndFilter.md

 | And | `$filter=field1 eq 'A' and field2 eq 14` |
 | Or | `$filter=countryCode eq 'ES' or countryCode eq 'US'` |

-To see the implementation of filter, please see the function processFilterQuery() in "src/utils/utils.service.ts".
-In this function, we create the query, which is then passed to the service layer and then to the DB as query
+To see the implementation of filter in Node, please see the function processFilterQuery() in "src/utils/utils.service.ts".
+In this function, we create the query, which is then passed to the service layer and then to the DB as query.

+To see the implementation of filter in JAVA, follow the function findAll() in "com/sap/extensionmodules/service/JobCardService".
+We are using JobCardSpecification class to build the JPA Specification for the search functionality and pass that to the query.

 **Build apps - Filter**